20 Best Stock Photo Selling Websites

 - The uncompressed file size of your photos should exceed 17 MB and it should be 100% free from pixel errors.

-It also requires good quality noise-free photos only in JPG format, RGB and sRGB with resolution ranging between 3 to 70 megapixels.
+It also requires good quality noise-free photos only in JPG format, RGB, and sRGB with resolutions ranging between 3 to 70 megapixels.

 You can request payment from Dreamstime once it gets $100 or more in your account.
-The payment modes include PayPal, Payoneer or Skrill, etc.
+The payment modes include PayPal, Payoneer, or Skrill.

-Registering on Depositphotos as the contributor is free and simple.
-You must be 18+ and original author of your photos.
+Registering on Depositphotos as a contributor is free and simple.
+You must be 18+ and the original author of your photos.

 There are different configurations for submitting the media files and you can easily meet their requirements.

-You can upload photos, vectors, illustrations, and even video footage up to 1 minute.
+You can upload photos, vectors, illustrations, and even video footage for up to 1 minute.